 Despite serving briefly during World War II, Pierre Soulages managed to keep a low-profile during the German occupation of France.
 After the war he set up a studio in Paris and by 1947 he held his first solo exhibition at the Salon des SurIndépendants.
 By now fully-immersed in abstraction, he also began designing stage sets and costumes for theatre and ballet productions.
 Having used walnut stain in his gestural painting, he became by the 1950s, a devotee of oil on canvas.

 In 2014, François Hollande, the then French President, hailed Pierre Soulages as the world’s greatest living painter.
 He has been involved in a vast array of international shows and has the honor of being the first living artist to have exhibited at the Hermitage Museum in Saint Petersburg in 2001.
-He has had solo exhibitions at Centre Georges Pompidou in Paris in 1979 and in 2009, the Essl Museum in Vienna in 2006, and the Museu de Arte Moderna, in Mexico City in 1975.
+He has had solo exhibitions at Centre Pompidou in Paris, the Essl Museum in Austria, and the Museo de Arte Moderna in Mexico City, among others.

 Pierre Soulages was elected an honorary member of the American Academy of Arts and Letters, and was awarded the Praemium Imperiale award for lifetime achievement by the Japan Art Association.
-In 2014 the Musée Soulages, opened in Rodez in 2014 and houses the bulk of his stunning artworks.
+In 2014 the Musée Soulages opened in Rodez, France, and houses the bulk of his stunning artworks.